 Dame Cicely Saunders, founder of the first hospice said it best, “You matter to the last moment of your life…” This quote is the foundation of what we do, and shapes the care we provide to patients and their caregivers on this end-of-life journey.

-Judy Peterson is a manager of clinical development at Hospice of the Red River Valley.
+Judy Peterson is a clinical education supervisor at Hospice of the Red River Valley.